 A. Any time you spend on Title 10 active duty, or under certain types of Title 32 orders, count toward eligible time for the Post-9/11 GI Bill.
-Contact the VA for assistance in determining what types of active duty qualify for Post-9/11 GI Bill eligibility.
+See our Post-9/11 GI Bill Overview page for more information.

 Q. Are there types of Title 32, section 502(f) active duty that don't qualify for the Post-9/11 GI Bill?